About Us

 Donor Recognition

 We’d like to thank our donors, listed below.
 Donations are tax deductible as a charitable contribution for U.S. residents.
 Donate and join our list.
-Donations received from 11 March 2021 – 1 April 2022.
+Donations received from 1 April 2025 – 31 March 2026.

 Organizations

-• Columbia University SPS
+• Columbia University School of Professional Studies, NY

 • Rutgers University